-The following details and specifications shall be required for developments utilizing storm sewers and/or open drains to convey runoff from the site.
-All such storm drainage systems must outlet to a detention basin, retention basin, infiltration system, or pretreatment facility as outlined in Section 5.2 of this Standard prior to discharging to any natural or man-made watercourse, wetland, drain or other body of water.
+This standard establishes the minimum requirements for the design of storm drainage systems in the Township for developments using storm sewers and/or open drains to convey runoff from the site.
+All such storm drainage systems must outlet to a detention basin, retention basin, infiltration system, or pretreatment facility as outlined in this Standard prior to discharging to any natural or man-made watercourse, wetland, drain or other body of water.